 Last, keep your cleaner concentrate in a safe place away from the machine as you're working.
 It's easy to bump and knock over a bottle, so it's best to store unused supplies somewhere safe when cleaning.

 After cleaning your popcorn machine, you can go back to making popcorn the very next day.
-Make sure to keep up with daily cleaning and maintenance of your popcorn popper.
+Make sure to keep up with the daily cleaning and maintenance of your popcorn popper.
 Not only will it keep you clear in case of a health inspection, but it'll keep your machine running strong for a long time.

-Popcorn machines are one of the leading drivers of profits at concession stands, movie theaters, and convenience stores, so it's worth it to properly clean and maintain your equipment.
+Popcorn machines are one of the leading drivers of profits at concession stands, movie theaters, and convenience stores, so it's worth it to properly clean and sanitize your equipment.
 Cleaning your popcorn machine will improve the flavor of your popcorn, pop the kernels more efficiently, and lengthen the lifespan of the machine.